ateek-ujjawal/P2P-Blockchain/README.md

 -
 - Peer-to-peer server client network architecture
 - Blockchain copy on each server that can be read by the client
-- Fault tolerance and recovery for the blockchain.
+- Fault tolerance and recovery for peer server crashes.

 How to run
 -